1. Set the mood with sensory cues

 3. Create a story basket

-Fill a small basket with meaningful objects—perhaps a seashell, a ribbon, or a photo.
-Let your child pick one to inspire the night's Baboo Stories episode and expand the narrative with personal details.
+Fill a small basket with three to five meaningful objects: a seashell, ribbon, tiny animal, family photo, or paper star.
+Let your child pick one object to inspire the night’s Baboo Stories adventure, then add one personal detail: “This shell remembers our beach day.”

 4. Add a gratitude glow